Emblaze/the-unix-workbench/the_unix_workbench.md

 	git status

 If we want to track all of the changes to all of the files in our directory we should use the command git add -A.

 	git add -A
 	git status
 	git commit -m "added two files"

-Typo!
+We made a typo!
+Let's fix it.

 	git reset --soft HEAD~
 	git status